Zeus197/ChatbotConcierge/README.md

 **Steps:**

 ### 1. Build and Deploy the Frontend application:
       ##### a.We need to implement an interactive chat interface in which a user can write text and get a reply back.
 We have used open source frameworks and libraries that can work for our UI. link
       ##### b.
 We need to host the frontend in S3 bucket.
             ###### i.
 Set up bucket for hosting. link
 ### 2. Build the API for the application
       ##### a.
 Use API Gateway to setup your API
          ###### i.
 Use the following API/Swagger specification for your API

-### swagger
-* Use swagger editor to visualize this file
+                     ### swagger-  Use swagger editor to visualize this file
                      * You can import the Swagger file into API Gateway
                      * AWS API Gateway developer Guide
                      * Create a Lambda function (LF0) that performs the chat operation 1/7
                      * Use the request/response model (interfaces) specified in the API specification above ii.
 For now, just implement a boilerplate response to all messages:
                      * ex.
 User says anything, Bot responds: "I’m still under development.
 Please come back later."
       ##### b.
 Enable CORS on your API methods link
    ##### c.
 Generate an SDK for your API link link
 ### 3. Build a Dining Concierge chatbot using Amazon Lex.
 ##### a.
 Create a new bot using the Amazon Lex service.
 Read up the documentation on all things Lex, for   more information: https://docs.aws.amazon.com/lex/latest/dg/getting-started.html
 ##### b.
 Create a Lambda function (LF1) and use it as a code hook for Lex, which essentially entails the invocation of your Lambda before Lex responds to any of your requests -- this gives you the chance to manipulate and validate parameters as well as format the bot’s responses.
 More documentation on Lambda code hooks at the following link: https://docs.aws.amazon.com/lex/latest/dg/using-lambda.html